ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 ## Ark liquidity requirements

+### Introduction

-When Alice wants to board an Ark, she funds an output that can be accepted as a VTXO in a future round.
-This requires **no** liquidity from the ASP:
+When Alice wishes to board an Ark, she finances an output that is eligible to be recognized as a VTXO in a future round.
+This does **not** necessitate any liquidity from the ASP:

 ```mermaid
 flowchart LR